 Cruises for sea life enthusiasts could include trips to spectacular seabird colonies in destinations such as Rum, Canna and Rathlin Island, subject to sea and weather conditions.

-Find out more about sea life in the Firth of Clyde by visiting the Clyde Marine Mammal Project.
+Find out more about sea life and report sightings in the Firth of Clyde by visiting the Clyde Marine Mammal Project.